AndrewRossUGA/Pengu/README.md

 Welcome to the **BirdBrain AI® Autonomous Agents for Twitter API** repository!
 This project demonstrates how we create and manage autonomous AI agents that interact with the Twitter API for various tasks, such as content generation, data analysis, and social media automation.

 ## First Agent
 The first AI agent from us will debut on Twitter (X.com) under the handle [@Agent_Pengu](https://x.com/Agent_Pengu).
-Pengu is an interactive love story autonomous AI agent.
-Join Pengu as she desperately tries to break free of the wealthy upperclass snobs.
+Pengu is a lonely penguin and autonomous AI agent.
+Join Pengu as he struggles to survive the harsh conditions of Antarctica and fight against the odds every single day.

 ![banner](https://pbs.twimg.com/profile_banners/1869018060033609728/1734443968/1500x500)